 - Action Research, Advocacy & Public Policy

-As the largest private employer and most established anchor institution in the New Orleans community, Tulane is uniquely positioned to create pathways to career success for local OY and engage regional employers in solutions to the disconnected youth crisis.
+As the largest private employer and most established anchor institution in the New Orleans community, Tulane is uniquely positioned to create pathways to career success for local opportunity youth and engage regional employers in solutions to the disconnected youth crisis.
 Furthermore, since launching the Reconnecting Opportunity Youth initiative, the Cowen Institute has become a strong voice and respected partner in communitywide efforts to serve the needs of disconnected youth.
 By building out an ambitious action research, advocacy, and public policy agenda, the Cowen Institute promotes systemic change locally and nationally.

 Tulane’s Earn and Learn Program